beastbytes/yii-rbam/docs/source/managePermissions.rst

 complete the form.
 The form has the following fields:

 * Name - The name of the Permission - Required
-* Description - Description of the Permission - Optional, *must* be left blank if using translations
+* Description - Description of the Permission - Required
 * Rule - The Rule to be applied to the Permission - Optional

 Update a Permission
 -------------------

 The fields and requirements are the same as those for creating a Permission.

+If translations are used and the description is changed the current translations are moved to the new description.
+If the translations themselves require updating this must be done after updating the Permission.

 Remove a Permission
 -------------------